stefbowerman/z-theme/src/scripts/sections/README.md

-# Apollo JavaScript - Sections
+# Z-Theme JavaScript - Sections

 Sections are one of the most unique features of Shopify.
 Slate has provided us with the *Section* object that acts as an initializer for section sode and an abstraction layer for theme editor events.
 Out of the box, Slate uses a section to render the product detail page and includes the `scripts/sections/product.js` file to handle all the functionality specific to that section.
-In addition to product, Apollo has created more sections to provide often needed functionality.
+In addition to product, Z-Theme has created more sections to provide often needed functionality.

 - [Collection](#collection)
 - [Instagram Feed](#instagram-feed)